What is travel hacking and how do I start?

 You can join all of these programs, but since they’re all part of the same network, you can’t register the same credit card with more than one program at a time.
 That shouldn’t be too challenging, even if you only have one credit card.
 Simply register your card with the program of your choice, earn the first-dine bonus and repeat with the other nine programs until you’ve earned them all.
 Don’t forget to use a credit card that earns bonus points on dining to maximize your earnings.

-Get creative with earning miles
+Get creative with earning rewards

 What are the best travel hacks?